Skip to Content

 Pavel Cyrani

-Vice-Chairman of the Board of Directors since January 1, 2020, member of the Board of Directors since October 20, 2011 (term ending October 22, 2023)
+Vice-Chairman of the Board of Directors since January 1, 2020.
+Reelected with effect from October 23, 2023.
+Member of the Board of Directors since October 20, 2011

-Graduate of the University of Economics, Prague, majoring in international trade, and the Kellogg School of Management in Evanston, Illinois (USA), where he was awarded an MBA in Finance and the Berkeley Law: ESG: Navigating the Board’s Role.
+Graduate of the University of Economics, Prague, majoring in International Trade, and the Kellogg School of Management in Evanston, Illinois (USA), where he was awarded an MBA in Finance and the Berkeley Law: ESG: Navigating the Board’s Role.

 Michaela Chaloupková

-Member of the Board of Directors from October 20, 2011, to October 21, 2019, reelected with effect from January 1, 2020 (term ending January 1, 2024).
+Member of the Board of Directors from October 20, 2011 to October 21, 2019.
+Reelected with effect from January 1, 2020.
+Reelected with effect from January 2, 2024 (term of office until January 2, 2028)

-Graduate of the Faculty of Law, University of West Bohemia, Plzeň, and an Executive Master of Business Administration (MBA) program at the KATZ School of Business, University of Pittsburgh, specializing in the energy sector, Prague University of Economics and Business: Academy of Corporate Sustainability Management and also a graduate of certified training program the Diligent Climate Leadership.
+Graduate of the Faculty of Law, University of West Bohemia, Plzeň, and the Executive Master of Business Administration (MBA) program at the KATZ School of Business, University of Pittsburgh, specializing in Energy SectorPrague University of Economics and Business: Academy of Corporate Sustainability Management and also a graduate of certified training program the Diligent Climate Leadership.

 Jan Kalina

-Member of the Board of Directors since June 29, 2021 (term ending June 29, 2025)
+Member of the Board of Directors since June 29, 2021.
+Reelected with effect from June 30, 2025 (term of office until June 30, 2029).

 Graduate of the Faculty of Electrical Engineering at the University of West Bohemia in Plzeň, majoring in Electrical Engineering and also a graduate of certified training program the Diligent Climate Leadership.